-Some in GOP break with Trump over baseless vote-fraud claims

-WASHINGTON (AP) — Some Republican lawmakers are criticizing President Donald Trump’s unsupported claim that Democrats are trying to “steal” the election, saying Trump’s comments undermine the U.S. political process and the bedrock notion that all Americans should have their vote counted.
+Romney: Trump’s election fraud claim wrong, ‘reckless’

+But Trump “is wrong to say the election was rigged, corrupt and stolen,″ Romney said on Twitter.
+Trump’s claim “damages the cause of freedom here and around the world … and recklessly inflames destructive and dangerous passions,” he said.

+Romney is Trump’s most vocal critic within the Republican Party and voted to convict Trump in the president’s impeachment trial earlier this year.

-Sen. Pat Toomey of Pennsylvania, whose state is a key battleground in the presidential election, said Friday he had seen no evidence to support Trump’s claim Thursday evening of fraud in balloting.
+His comments came as GOP Sen. Pat Toomey of Pennsylvania — whose state is a key battleground in the presidential election, where votes are still being tallied — called Trump’s claim of fraud “very disturbing.”

+“There’s simply no evidence anyone has shown me of any widespread corruption or fraud,” Toomey told “CBS This Morning.”

-“The president’s speech last night was very disturbing to me because he made very, very serious allegations without any evidence to support it,” Toomey told “CBS This Morning.”
+“The president’s speech last night was very disturbing to me because he made very, very serious allegations without any evidence to support it,” said Toomey.

 Trump, who has complained for weeks about mail-in ballots, escalated his allegations late Thursday, saying at the White House that the ballot-counting process is unfair and corrupt.
 Trump did not back up his claims with any details or evidence, and state and federal officials have not reported any instances of widespread voter fraud.

-Rep. Adam Kinzinger, a Republican from Illinois, tweeted that the president’s claims of fraud are “getting insane.”
-If Trump has “legit” concerns about fraud, they need to be based on evidence and taken to court, Kinzinger said, adding, “STOP Spreading debunked misinformation.”
+While he’s “not conceding” that Biden is going to win the presidency, Graham said he will try to work with a potential Democratic administration.
+Graham, a conservative who chairs the Senate Judiciary Committee, vowed to “fight like hell” to stop “a radical agenda,” while recognizing that, “if Biden does win, he’s president,” and Republicans will “try to work with him when we can.”

+Other GOP senators, governors and other elected officials swiftly pushed back against Trump.

-Maryland GOP Gov. Larry Hogan, a potential 2024 presidential hopeful who has often criticized Trump, said unequivocally: “There is no defense for the President’s comments tonight undermining our Democratic process.
+Maryland GOP Gov. Larry Hogan, a potential 2024 presidential hopeful who has often criticized the president, said unequivocally: “There is no defense for the President’s comments tonight undermining our Democratic process.
 America is counting the votes, and we must respect the results as we always have before.”

-“No election or person is more important than our Democracy,” Hogan said on Twitter.

-Other criticism, though less direct, came from members of Congress.
-Sen. Marco Rubio, a Florida Republican who spoke at a recent Trump campaign rally, said in a tweet that if any candidate believes “a state is violating election laws they have a right to challenge it in court & produce evidence in support of their claims.”

-If any irregularities are alleged, “they will be investigated and ultimately resolved in the courts,″ Romney tweeted.
-“Have faith in democracy, our Constitution and the American people.”

-The comments by the Republican lawmakers and other GOP leaders were rare, public rebukes of Trump, who has demanded — and generally received — loyalty from fellow Republicans throughout his four-year term.
-Most in the GOP take pains to avoid directly criticizing Trump, even when they find his conduct unhelpful or offensive to their values and goals.

-Trump’s tweets earlier Thursday declaring victory and calling for officials to “STOP THE COUNT” were a test of how strongly he can keep Republicans in line as he tries to challenge the voting process in court.
+Trump’s tweets on Thursday declaring victory and calling for officials to “STOP THE COUNT” were a test of how strongly he can keep Republicans in line as he tries to challenge the voting process in court.

 Before Trump’s speech in the White House briefing room, several Republicans challenged his attempts to halt vote-counting in Pennsylvania and other battleground states.